 The agile software development methodology is an application engineering technique that involves disintegrating a project into different phases.
 The agile principles are usually centered on constant collaboration among stakeholders.
 Agile also emphasizes continuous improvements in different iterative stages so that the finalized application resonates with the most modern businesses’ requirements.
 Through Agile, the engineering team embarks on their mission through cycles of process planning, execution, and evaluation of the final output.
 One of the Nearshore Agile In Software Development organizations at the forefront of agile methodologies isSonatafy Technology.
 Theirs is an exemplary service in agile software development, and the positive reviews by their clients are enough testaments of their excellent services.
 You can review the company’s previous customer testimonials about the Nearshore Agile In Software Development from the Sonatafy Technology web portal regardingcase studies and the best approaches for your organization.

-What is meant by agile software development?
+What is meant by agile software development or agile nearshore development?